-With reopening on the horizon, I thought it would be prudent to finally share my best SeaWorld San Diego tips and tricks.
+With the park open now on select days, you’ll want to read my best SeaWorld San Diego tips and tricks.
 As I’ve mentioned repeatedly, it’s the theme park that I’m asked about the most.
 The reason is that there are rides and play areas for toddlers, roller coasters for teens, and lots to do for ages in between.

 I’ve been visiting since I was a kid and can actually see the entire park from my backyard.
 Therefore, information is based on multiple visits, not a one-time experience.

-The park reopened with a SeaWorld San Diego Zoo Days special event on weekends only through the end of September.
-Rides are closed and some indoor exhibits are open, but I’ll also give you tips here as if things were running normally so that you can plan future visits.
+Rides are closed, but shows and outdoor exhibits are open.
+I’ll give you tips here as if things were running normally so that you can plan future visits.
 If you purchase tickets or gear using the links below, I may be compensated.

 1 of 25